joelbarton-io/launch_school/RB109/day_4.md

 Line 46 outputs: `'a' 'b' 'c'`
 Line 47 outputs: `'A' 'B' 'C'`

-The main concept on display here is: **mutating `map!` and non mutating `upcase` methods**.
+The main concept on display here: **mutating `map!` and non mutating `upcase` methods**.

-The string elements present in both `arr1` and `arr2` are shared between the two copies.
-Therefore, any mutating actions direct to the string elements themselves in either array will be evident in the other array.
+The string elements present in both `arr1` and `arr2` are *shared* between the two array objects.
+Therefore, any mutating actions to the string objects themselves in *either array* will affect the elements in the other array.

-Since the destructive usage of `map!` only pertains to the array object `arr2` itself and not its elements, and since the `upcase` method is non-mutating, the elements contained in `arr2` are new, different string objects from those in `arr1` and `arr2` pre-`map!`.
-Since they are new `upcase` returns new objects, the original, lowercase strings in `arr1` are left un-mutated.
+Since the destructive usage of `map!` only pertains to the array object referenced by `arr2` itself and not its elements, and since the `upcase` method is non-mutating, the string objects contained in `arr2` after `map!` finishes transforming,are new, different string objects from those in `arr1`.
+Because `upcase` returns new string objects to `map!`, the original, lowercase string objects in `arr1` are left as they are.